RevSquare/gipsy/README.rst

 Dashboard
 =========

 The dashboard system is greatly inspired from the awesome Grappelli library.
-In order to setup your dashboard, you will need to create a setting class and let your django settings know about it.
+In order to setup your dashboard, you will need to create a setting class and let your django settings know about it by setting up the settings.GIPSY_DASHBOARD constant.

 For exemple: